J

 SOJ chip

 SOP – Small Outline Package.
-A flat, surface-mount type with gull-wing leads, as contrasted with the older pin-to-socket DIP.
+A flat, surface-mount type with gull-wing leads, as contrasted with the older pin-to-socket DIP for which it was an early replacement before being supplanted by even more compact types.
 The leads can be on two sides or all four sides.
 Variations include SSOP (Shrink SOP), TSOP (Thin SOP), TSSOP (Thin Shrink SOP), and VSOP (Very SOP).
 Also called SOIC.

 SOP chip